stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Comments

 Comments in assembly are prefixed by a semicolon.
-The content of the comment is everything after the semicolon to the end of the current line.
+The content of the comment is everything after the semicolon to the end of the line:

 ```asm6502
 ; This whole line is a comment